misbahmehmood/Fundamental-Project-/README.md

 ![](https://raw.githubusercontent.com/misbahmehmood/fundamental_project/images/images/Final%20trello.png)
 Once the documentations had been completed, the timescale to create and build the application was a week

-## Initial Entitiy Relationship Diagram
+## Initial Entity Relationship Diagram
 At least 2 tables sharing a relationship were required to meet the MVP requirement.
 ERDiagrams were used to help organise the database.